Search & SEO //

 I remember the exact moment I realized I hadn’t opened Google in three days.
 It was a Tuesday in December.
 I’d been bouncing between Perplexity for research questions, Brave for general browsing, and ChatGPT’s search for product comparisons.
 Google just… wasn’t the reflex anymore.

 Turns out I’m not alone.
-According to StatCounter’s January 2026 data, Google’s global search market share sits at 89.87%.
-That number still sounds dominant, but it’s historically significant: Google dipped below 90% for the first time since 2015 and has stayed there.
-Meanwhile, Bing holds 4.43%, Yandex sits at 1.92%, and a fast-growing constellation of AI-powered and privacy-first engines is eating into the rest.
+According to StatCounter’s April 2026 data, Google’s global search market share sits at 90.02%.
+That number still sounds dominant, but it’s historically significant.
+Bing holds 5.14%, Yahoo sits at 1.5%, Yandex at 1.19%, and DuckDuckGo at 0.71%.
+A fast-growing constellation of AI-powered and privacy-first engines is eating into the rest.

 But this article isn’t another “here are 25 search engines you could theoretically try” listicle.
 Those already exist (I counted six on page one of Google while researching this).
 Instead, I’m going to tell you which alternatives actually deserve your time, organized by the specific reason you’d bother switching.
 Because the right alternative for a journalist protecting sources is wildly different from the right alternative for a product marketer who wants synthesized answers.